-A tankless water heater is a compact unit that mounts on a wall on the inside (and sometimes outside) of the house and supplies an endless supply of hot water on demand!
-These water heaters save energy (and money) because they heat water as it is needed.
-Standard water heaters heat and re-heat water 24 hours a day.
+A tankless water heater is a compact unit that mounts on a wall on the inside (and sometimes outside) of the house and supplies an endless, on-demand hot water to your home.
+These water heaters save energy (and money) because they heat water as it is needed, whereas standard hot water heaters heat and reheat water 24 hours a day.

 Types of Tankless Hot Water Heaters

-Tankless water heaters are available in electric, natural gas, and propane-fired models.
 Electric tankless water heaters, although still better than a standard (tank) water heater, rarely have the capacity to serve multiple fixtures (faucets and appliances) with a single unit.
-For this reason, most builders do not use electric tankless water heaters.
+For this reason, most builders do not use electric tankless water heaters and prefer gas.

 Does a tankless water heater save space?